 Also in the Brecon Beacons, perched high on a hillside above the Monmouth and Brecon canal, Ty Croeso Boutique B&B (*****) is housed within a former Victorian infirmary that has been lovingly furnished to offer three classy rooms with sweeping views of the mountains and the Usk Valley.
 It is just over a mile away from the quaint town of Crickhowell, and within easy striking distance of many of the region’s most beautiful spots.
 Each morning brings plenty of breakfast choices, from full English or Welsh to great vegetarian options, plus Fairtrade tea and coffee, orange juice and local organic apple juice.

-South & South West Wales
+Special Places to Stay in South & South West Wales

 Heading west, there are few finer places in the country to enjoy surfing and coastal walks than pretty Pembrokeshire in South West Wales.
 In the heart of St David’s, Britain’s smallest city, the grade II-listed Captain’s House offers contemporary accommodation in fresh, crisp and comfortable rooms with excellent guest facilities – including free Wifi and flat screen TVs with satellite channels and Netflix, Tassimo coffee-making facilities, and modern bathrooms with high quality toiletries.
 It also has free on-site parking and a walled terrace for guests to enjoy in finer weather.
 The location is ideal for exploring Pembokeshire’s picturesque coastline, including great swathes of sandy beaches such as Whitesands Bay, which is a popular surfing spot.
 In St David’s itself, home to a population of just 1,841, the immense cathedral dominates, alongside the 14th-century Tower Gate, the Celtic Old Cross, and a cluster of art galleries, independent shops, pubs and restaurants.